2013 Porsche Cayenne Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

 Critics call the 2013 Porsche Cayenne one of the best-performing SUVs on the market.
-They say it offers excellent handling and powerful engine options, which make the Cayenne fun to drive.
+They say it offers excellent handling and powerful engine options that make the Cayenne fun to drive.
 One test driver says that while the diesel isn’t as exciting to drive, it holds its own and offers excellent fuel economy.